First time landlord guide

 Up to £100,000 of legal expenses coverage per claim.

-Following a successful claim, and once vacant possession has been obtained, Andrews will continue to pay 75% of the rent whilst the property is vacant or until the property is re-let with Andrews, for a maximum of 2 months.
+Following a successful claim, and once vacant possession has been obtained, Andrews will continue to pay 75% of the rent whilst the property is vacant or until the property is re-let with Andrews, for a maximum of 2 months whilst we help you get it ready to let again.

 7. Managing and ending the tenancy

 The standard rental period for most properties is a 6 or 12 month Assured Shorthold Tenancy.
-As the tenancy comes to an end there are certain rules you need to follow.
+As the initial tenancy comes to an end there are various options for the tenancy including renewing for a further fixed term or certain rules you need to follow regarding bringing the tenancy to an end.
 For example, you’ll have to give a minimum of two months’ notice in writing if you’d like your tenants to vacate your property on the final date of your contract.

-If you want us to manage your property for you, we proactively write to tenants so you’ll never have to worry about missing important dates.
+If we are managing your property for you, we will be in regular contact with your tenants throughout their tenancy, and will proactively write to tenants so you’ll never have to worry about missing important dates.

 An explanation of fees to landlords.